HackYourFuture/React/week2/homework.md

 # Homework

-Base your week 2 homework on the result of week 1.

-- Life cycle

 ## Outline

 Extend your todo list app with the ability to add new random todo items.
 Also your todo list should start rendering todo items using the following array: